Knoz9/Web-InteractiveWebsite/README.md

 - **Hosting**: The site is hosted on Netlify, ensuring reliable and efficient performance.

+## Viewing Contributions

+To view the detailed contributions and responsibilities for this project, simply click on the bottom footer of the TraktenRP website.
+The credits section will provide a comprehensive overview of the work done.

 ## Visit TraktenRP

 To explore the interactive features of TraktenRP and learn more about the game server, visit the website: [TraktenRP Website](https://www.traktenrp.se)